reframejs/reframe/docs/readme.md

 $ npm run docs
 ```

-Note that this generated documentation only gets committed by the maintainers when a stable version
+Note that the generated documentation only gets committed by the maintainers when a stable version
 gets released.